Physics (2022 - 2024)

 General Physics I

-PHYS-UA 11 Prerequisite: Calculus I (MATH-UA 121) with a minimum grade of C or equivalent, or both Mathematics for Economics I and II (MATH-UA 211 and 212) with a C or better, or permission of the instructor.
+PHYS-UA 11 Prerequisite or corequisite: either Calculus I (MATH-UA 121) or Mathematics for Economics I (MATH-UA 131; formerly MATH-UA 211) or equivalent, or permission of the instructor.
 A score of 4 or 5 on the AP examination in Calculus AB (or on the AB subscore of the BC examination) is also an acceptable prerequisite.
 Lecture and laboratory.
 Not open to students who have completed Physics I (PHYS-UA 91) with a grade of C-minus or better.
-Offered in the fall.
+Offered in the fall, spring, and summer.
 5 points.

 General Physics II

 PHYS-UA 12 Prerequisite: General Physics I (PHYS-UA 11) with a grade of C or better, or permission of the instructor.
 Lecture and laboratory.
-Offered in the spring.
+Offered in the fall, spring, and summer.
 5 points.

 PHYS-UA 13 Prerequisite: The Universe: Its Nature and History (PHYS-UA 7) or higher, or permission of the instructor for nonscience majors and minors; no prerequisite for science majors and minors or those who have satisfied the Core Physical Science requirement; all other students must have completed all science requirements for graduation from their program.
 Lecture and laboratory.
 Offered every year.
 4 points.

 Introduction to the theory and practice of technical amateur astronomy.
-The approach is hands-on, with weekly evening laboratory/observing sessions.
-Topics include astronomical coordinate systems, optics, how to use a telescope, and the phenomena that can be seen in the urban night sky.
+Approach is hands-on, with weekly evening laboratory/observing sessions.
+Topics include: astronomical coordinate systems; optics; how to use a telescope; phenomena that can be seen in the urban night sky.
 Observing sessions involve the use of eight-inch telescopes.

 Introduction to Cosmology

 PHYS-UA 15 Assumes high school mathematics background (algebra and trigonometry).
 Counts toward the minor in astronomy.
 Offered every year.
-Lecture.
 4 points.

-A technical but elementary introduction to the modern understanding of cosmology, intended for non-science majors.
+A technical but elementary introduction intended for non-science students.
 Covers advances in cosmology over the last 100 years, with special emphasis on more recent developments in the field.
-Topics range from the early universe to galaxy formation in the present day universe, through the lenses of the theories of relativity and the expanding universe.
-Examines the Big Bang, the Cosmic Microwave Background, dark matter, dark energy, and the associated evidence for these phenomena.
+Topics range from the early universe to galaxy formation in the present day universe and include the Big Bang, the cosmic microwave background, dark matter, and dark energy, as well as the associated evidence for these phenomena.
 The analytical framework rests upon the theory of relativity and the expansion of the cosmos.

 20th-Century Concepts of Space, Time, and Matter

-PHYS-UA 20 Assumes high school-level geometry and intermediate algebra background.
+PHYS-UA 20 Assumes high school geometry and intermediate algebra background.
 Not open to students who have completed Physical Science: Einstein’s Universe (CORE-UA 204).
 Offered every year.
 4 points.

 The 20th century witnessed two major revolutions in physics.
 Einstein’s special and general theories of relativity: implications of the special theory for our understanding of the unity of space and time, and of the general theory for our understanding of the nature of gravity.
 Quantum mechanics: a new picture of the basic structure and interactions of atoms, molecules, and nuclei.
-Topics include the uncertainty principle, wave-particle duality, and the continuing search for the fundamental constituents of matter.
+Topics include: the uncertainty principle; wave-particle duality; the continuing search for the fundamental constituents of matter.